Khalistan movement: Outside of India

-Operation Blue Star and its violent aftermaths popularized the demand for Khalistan among many Sikhs dispersed globally.
+Operation Blue Star and its violent aftermaths popularised the demand for Khalistan among many Sikhs dispersed globally.
 Involvement of sections of Sikh diaspora turned out to be important for the movement as it provided the diplomatic and financial support.
 It also enabled Pakistan to become involved in the fueling of the movement.
 Sikhs in UK, Canada and USA arranged for cadres to travel to Pakistan for military and financial assistance.
 Some Sikh groups abroad even declared themselves as the Khalistani government in exile.

-The Sikh place of worship, gurdwaras provided the geographic and institutional coordination for the Sikh community.
-Sikh political factions have used the gurdwaras as a forum for political organization.
-The gurdwaras sometimes served as the site for mobilization of diaspora for Khalistan movement directly by raising funds.
-Indirect mobilization was sometimes provided by promoting a stylized version of conflict and Sikh history.
+Sikh places of worship, gurdwaras, provided the geographic and institutional coordination for the Sikh community.
+Sikh political factions have used the gurdwaras as a forum for political organisation.
+The gurdwaras sometimes served as the site for mobilisation of diaspora for Khalistan movement directly by raising funds.
+Indirect mobilisation was sometimes provided by promoting a stylised version of conflict and Sikh history.
 The rooms in some gurdwara exhibit pictures of Khalistani leaders along with paintings of martyrs from Sikh history.

 Gurdwaras also host speakers and musical groups that promote and encourage the movement.
 Among the diasporas, Khalistan issue has been a divisive issue within gurdwaras.
 These factions have fought over the control of gurdwaras and their political and financial resources.
 The fights between pro and anti-Khalistan factions over gurdwaras often included violent acts and bloodshed as reported from UK and North America.
 The gurdwaras with Khalistani leadership allegedly funnel the collected funds into activities supporting the movement.

-Different groups of Sikhs in the diaspora organize the convention of international meetings to facilitate communication and establish organizational order.
+Different groups of Sikhs in the diaspora organize the convention of international meetings to facilitate communication and establish organisational order.
 In April 1981 the first "International Convention of Sikhs," was held in New York and was attended by some 200 delegates.
 In April 1987 the third convention was held in Slough, Berkshire where the Khalistan issue was addressed.
 This meeting's objective was to "build unity in the Khalistan movement."

 All these factors further strengthened the emerging nationalism among Sikhs.
-Sikh organizations launched many fund-raising efforts that were used for several purposes.
+Sikh organisations launched many fund-raising efforts that were used for several purposes.
 After 1984 one of the objectives was the promotion of the Sikh version of "ethnonational history" and the relationship with the Indian state.
 The Sikh diaspora also increased their efforts to build institutions to maintain and propagate their ethnonational heritage.
-A major objective of these educational efforts was to publicize a different face to the non Sikh international community who regarded the Sikhs as "terrorists."
+A major objective of these educational efforts was to publicise a different face to the non-Sikh international community who regarded the Sikhs as "terrorists".

 In 1993, Khalistan was briefly admitted in the Unrepresented Nations and Peoples Organization, but was suspended in a few months.
 The membership suspension was made permanent on 22 January 1995.